rhacker/rhacker.github.com/source/_posts/2013-08-17-im-dzung-quang-and-this-is-how-i-work.markdown

 **What's your favorite to-do list manager?**

-I use Evernote for all sort of writing ideas and keeping track of todolist everyday.
+I use <a href="https://evernote.com/" target="_blank">Evernote</a> for all sort of writing ideas and keeping track of todolist everyday.

 **Besides your phone and computer, what gadget can't you live without?**